heilaaks/snippy/docs/source/development.rst

        source ~/.local/bin/virtualenvwrapper.sh
     source ~/.bashrc

-    # Create virtual environments for each Python versions.
+    # Create virtual environments for each Python version.
     for PYTHON in python2.7 \
                   python3.4 \
                   python3.5 \